Australian rules football in the Australian Capital Territory

-While it remains by far the second most participated football code and retains a loyal support base as well as a strong local competition, the sport in the ACT has continued a slow decline since the 1980s.
-Occasional AFL matches were played by neutral sides from 2001.
-Since 2012 the AFL has positioned Greater Western Sydney Giants as a local side, scheduling three home games a year at Manuka Oval.
+The ACT hosted its first AFL match in 1995 and AFL matches have been played every year since 2001 except 2020.
+Since 2012 the AFL has positioned Greater Western Sydney Giants (GWS) as a local side, scheduling three home games a year at Manuka Oval.
 In 2013, 2016, 2021 and 2022 the stadium's average attendance was higher than that of the Giants home, the Sydney Showgrounds, despite having 10,000 less available seats and a schedule of lower drawing opposition clubs.
 At least 6,400 GWS members were ACT-based at the end of 2022.
-The club in 2015 set a target to overtake the Raiders membership in 2018 with more than 10,000+ members, however Raiders membership rapidly outpaced it growing its record to more than 4 times that of GWS.
+The club in 2015 set a target to overtake the Raiders membership in 2018 with more than 10,000+ ACT-based members, however Raiders membership rapidly outpaced it growing its record to more than quadruple that of GWS.

 Home grown hero Alex Jesaulenko and Australian Football Hall of Fame legend was a household name in the 1970s in Canberra.
 Jesaulenko has played more games and kicked more goals in the AFL than any other player from the ACT.
 James Hird is the only Canberran to win the prestigious Brownlow Medal.
 Both are multi premiership players.
 Britt Tully (games) and Jacqueline Parry (goals) share the honours in the AFLW.
 The ACT is classed as a development region by the AFL and in the AFL Draft, ACT is designated priority AFL recruitment zoning for the Greater Western Sydney Giants (and previously Sydney Swans), so most of the local players recruited from the ACT to the AFL (unless overlooked) generally start their careers at one of these two New South Wales based clubs.

-The ACT debuted at representative level in 1925 against New South Wales, its first win coming in 1941 against New South Wales and went on to also defeat Queensland and the National Amateur team numerous times between the 1950s and 1980s culminating in defeats of the powerhouses of the VFL in 1980 and Tasmania in 1981.
-Kevin "Cowboy" Neale captained the side to many of these victories.
-It was also the third side to enter the National Underage Championships in 1973 however it never won the tournament and now participates as part of a combined NSW/ACT side.

 History

+Prior to Australian Capital Territory (ACT) being established and Canberra being planned as the Federal capital, the region was part of the Colony of New South Wales and was known as the Molonglo Plain, or the Queanbeyan-Yass region, a sparsely populated mainly pastoral area.
+Tom Wills, founder of Australian rules was born on the Mongolo Plain near what is now the ACT from 1835-1839 prior to his family's move to Victoria.